aishwarya34/CSC580_PrinciplesOfMachineLearning/README.md

 <br>

 The Keras custom layer needs forward propagation definition only.
+Since our custom layer has trainable weights, we need to use stateful custom operations using custom layer class definition.

 Note: If you want to build a keras model with a custom layer that performs a custom operation and has a custom gradient, you should use @tf.custom_gradient.